University of Auckland logo

 • Primary use: Content providers and other instructional support.

-• Permissions: Can create course content, discussions, announcements, assignments, quizzes and other content features.
+• Permissions: Can create and publish course content, discussions, announcements, assignments, quizzes and other content features.
+Can publish the course.

 • Limitations: Cannot assign roles, edit grades, manage course sections or view the gradebook.